Google is convinced it can get game streaming right

 "Google's been making investments in the fundamental fabric of the internet, the networking within our data centers, the way our data centers are connected, for 20 years.
 We've been a hardware company in the data center for longer than we've been a hardware company in Google Home or phones.
 That gives us some performance advantages in terms of the way the data reaches the ISP and how that data gets to you in your home.
 That allows us to deliver a very, very high-quality experience."

 Google's relationship with ISPs is clearly strong.
 It has a direct-peering relationship with companies like Verizon, AT&T, Comcast and Sprint, meaning these ISPs are plugged into Google servers, giving Google a clear line of data.
 Of course, BroadbandNow estimates there are more than 2,000 ISPs in the US, many of them small networks serving rural areas, and Google doesn't have the same relationship with all of them.
-In these cases, its data has to bounce its around just like everyone else's.
+In these cases, its data has to bounce around just like everyone else's.

 "It's the depth of the pairing relationships that we have with ISPs to bring Google data to the internet today," Harrison said.
 "We're able to build on top of that to build a very high-performing game experience streamed to players.
 Whereas other streaming services that have come before have had to go through that multi-hop scenario, we know what it takes to get to that high quality."

 There's no doubt in my mind that Stadia, once it launches, will work.
-It will load games and they will be playable.
-However, OnLive technically worked for a lot of users, too.
+It will load games, and they will be playable.
+However, OnLive technically worked for a lot of users too.
 Hell, PlayStation Now exists today and it also functions, but it's definitely not disrupting the established video game ecosystem.

-What matters is how well Stadia will work -- and, perhaps more importantly, how well players will expect it to work.
-If (rather, when) it takes 15 seconds for a link to load a video, or if a game stutters just enough to be annoying the entire way through, or if it cuts out at random times according to the whims of a wily internet connection, Stadia will likely be viewed as a failure, regardless of how far Google's technology has truly come.
+What matters is how well Stadia will work -- and perhaps more important, how well players will expect it to work.
+If (rather, when) it takes 15 seconds for a link to load a video, if a game stutters just enough to be annoying the entire way through, or if it cuts out at random times according to the whims of a wily internet connection, Stadia will likely be viewed as a failure, regardless of how far Google's technology has truly come.

 Google is promising incredible things.
-Aside from 4K, HDR and 60fps, and game loading times as short as three seconds (all from a link, no less), Google is already talking about one day streaming games in 8K and 120fps.
-Stadia's technology is scalable and Google is building it to last.
-But, first, it has to start.
+Aside from 4K, HDR and 60fps, as well as game loading times as short as three seconds (all from a link, no less), Google is already talking about one day streaming games in 8K and 120fps.
+Stadia's technology is scalable, and Google is building it to last.
+But first, it has to start.

 "We also know that we won't reach everywhere in the world, day one," Harrison said.
 "We're not claiming that we will reach everywhere in the world.
 The internet connectivity continues to grow, continues to reach more and more people at higher and higher speeds every year.
 There are some technologies just a little bit over the horizon which we think will be impactful."